bmoers/sn-cicd-example-v3/README.md

     - Create a CD-User account in ServiceNow and assign it to the `admin` **!** group

 ### Configure the CICD-Integration in ServiceNow
-Navigate to 'CICD Integration > Properties'
+Navigate to 'CICD Integration > Properties' and enable at least following:
 - [x] CICD Integration enabled
 - [x] Show CICD UI action in scoped apps
 - [x] Trigger CICD process on update set 'complete'
 - Enter the CICD-Server Host Name (the host / IP of your PC).
 If you use Docker or have a MID server running on your PC this can be https://localhost:8443
 - [x] Connect to CICD-Server via MID Server
+- [x] Show JSDoc button in UI to support developer to comment code correctly
 - [x] Pull Request Proxy switch